 3-Day New Miner

 Please check our calendar for availability and fill out the form below in order to enroll.
 Once your form has been submitted you will receive a confirmation via email.
-Payment for your course will be collected on the first day of class.
-Our offices will contact you directly to collect payment.

 Every year the last day of the month you took the class.